LexisNexis: Illegal collection and sale of personal data

 In 2022, LexisNexis Risk Solutions was sued by immigration advocates for allegedly violating Illinois law by collecting and combining extensive personal information and selling it to third parties, including federal immigration authorities.
 The lawsuit claimed that the company's practices posed "a grave threat to civil liberties."

 Immigration-related criticism

-Critics accused LexisNexis of violating individuals' privacy rights by providing addresses, phone numbers, relatives' names, and more through the data being sold to Immigration and Customs Enforcement (ICE).
+Critics accused LexisNexis of violating individuals' privacy rights by providing addresses, phone numbers, relatives' names, and more through the data being sold to U.S. Immigration and Customs Enforcement (ICE).

-In November 2019, several legal scholars and human rights activists called on LexisNexis to cease work with U.S. Immigration and Customs Enforcement because their work directly contributes to the deportation of undocumented migrants.
+In November 2019, several legal scholars and human rights activists called on LexisNexis to cease its work with ICE, arguing that the partnership directly contributes to the deportation of undocumented migrants.

+Allegations of surveilling pregnant women

+LexisNexis has faced accusations of selling data on pregnant women and abortion-related information.
+Police forces have used tools like Lexis to aid in enforcing abortion laws.
+St. Louis County spent almost $25,000 on LexisNexis products in 2021.
+The Dallas, Houston, and Missouri Police departments also spent tens of thousands of dollars on undisclosed LexisNexis products.

 Allegations of violating EU privacy legislation

 LexisNexis has been accused of violating the General Data Protection Regulation (GDPR) by collecting and storing personal data of European citizens without their explicit consent.
 The accusation was made by NOYB, a European privacy advocacy group, which filed a complaint with the Irish Data Protection Commission (DPC), the lead supervisory authority for LexisNexis in the European Union.
 NOYB alleges that LexisNexis collects personal data of European citizens through its legal research products and services, including Lexis Advance and LexisNexis® Academic.
 This data includes names, addresses, email addresses, and IP addresses.

 NOYB also alleges that LexisNexis does not provide European citizens with an opportunity to opt out of the collection and storage of their personal data.
 This is a violation of the GDPR, which requires companies to obtain consent from individuals before collecting and storing their personal data.

 In response to the complaint, LexisNexis has said that it is committed to complying with the GDPR and that it is currently reviewing its data collection and processing practices.

 The DPC is currently investigating the complaint and has not yet issued a decision.
 If the DPC finds that LexisNexis has violated the GDPR, it could impose a fine of up to €20 million or 4% of the company's global annual turnover, whichever is greater.